FelipeJulio/AuroraOfIvalice/README.md

 ## Known Issues

 - The sunset effect is only applied after transitioning between maps.
+- Some maps may appear darker than expected, and this will be corrected as I finish the specific presets for each map.
 - Teleportation between maps may cause maps to appear darker than intended.
 This is a known issue without an easy fix currently.
+It may be necessary to exit the map and enter again to reload the preset.

 ---